Lightning-AI/LitLogger/README.md

 ```

 ### Hello world example
-LitLogger works with any Python code, not just model training.
-Use it with PyTorch, vLLM, LangChain, custom scripts, batch jobs, or live services to track metrics and results consistently.
-Use the simple functional API for scripts and services, or the object-based logger for framework integrations.
+LitLogger works with any Python code (PyTorch, vLLM, LangChain, any script) and supports both scripts and framework integrations.
 ```python
 import litlogger